 IV.
-ONLINE SERVICES
+ONLINE & PHONE SERVICES

-The City will encourage the payment of utility, and parks and recreation fees or charges through the use of the City's online web payment system.
+The City will encourage the payment of various types of fees or charges, i.e., utility, miscellaneous, and parks and recreation, through the City's online web payment system.
+The City also offers utility customers the ability to pay by phone through a third party provider, to remain compliant with PCI standards.